For a long time I found myself preparing sermon outlines on my iPad and then having to convert my notes into the traditional printed paper format.

 Inspired by my Preaching Rocket training, I learned the best way to plan and prepare my sermons on my iPad but I couldn’t find a clear guide anywhere on how to actually use an iPad whilst preaching – so here we are.

-You’ll probably find your own way of doing this, but for me the best and easiest way seems to be to use only two apps: Pages and GoodReader (or Word and GoodReader if you use a PC).
+You’ll probably find your own way of doing this, but for me the best and easiest way seems to be to use only two apps: Pages with GoodReader (or Word and GoodReader if you use a PC).

 So, without further ado, here are my ten top tips on how to preach with an iPad: